tamagui/tamagui/next.md

 ---

 - data-disable-theme is being passed down on web snapshots

-- 2.0 = redo/remove ThemeableStack
 - v3 themes: all of the focus styles in the default v3 config are kind of wack
 - activeTheme props for all components
 - in dev mode if no checkbox indicator, warn
   - checkbox should have a default indicator probably with a simple svg check we inline
 - move from useMedia match.addListener to addEventListener
-- 2.0 = TS 5 recent version support raise - no more `as const` needed
 - media query height taking into account the "safe height" is important
 - https://linear.app/uniswap/issue/EXT-925/tamagui-error-breaking-the-extension
 - document Popover.Anchor